Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Introduction

-\textbf{{\em Summary of the main results:}} In this work, we study the performance of toric code QEC~\cite{kitaev} under imperfect measurement while applying the common multi-round syndrome measurements~\cite{fowler}, together with the stochastic Pauli errors on physical qubits.
-We assume that the measurement circuit for both initial state preparation and error detection are suffering from coherent noise.
-We find that this QEC model can be mapped to a 3D quenched disordered SM model constituted by $\mathbb{Z}_2$ gauge interaction terms.
-Remarkably, this model has a non-local correlation term at timelike direction originates from the imperfection during initial state preparation.
-We further find that the Wilson loops in this SM model have an anisotropic behavior: The timelike Wilson loops deconfine at low temperatures (small physical error rates) and confine at high temperatures (large physical error rates); but the spacelike Wilson loops confine at any finite temperature, resulting from the non-local timelike correlation.
-Taking the results of this SM model, we predict that there are two thresholds in our QEC model.
-The confinement-deconfinement transition point of timelike Wilson loops signifies a theoretical threshold located at finite measurement error rate and finite Pauli error rate, above which the QEC fails due to non-contractible logical errors.
-The confinement behavior of spacelike Wilson loops suggests that the measurement error threshold seats at the point where the initial state preparation is perfect.
-Above the measurement error threshold, if we only take finite error history while decoding, the measurement errors will no longer be distinguished from Pauli errors, which could result in the failure of QEC even in the limit of large code distance.
+We find that the Wilson loops in this SM model have an anisotropic behavior: The timelike Wilson loops deconfine at low temperatures (small physical error rates) and confine at high temperatures (large physical error rates); but the spacelike Wilson loops confine at any finite temperature, resulting from the non-local timelike correlation.
+Then, we predict that there are two thresholds in our QEC model.
+The confinement-deconfinement transition point of timelike Wilson loops signifies a theoretical threshold located at finite measurement error rate and finite Pauli error rate.
+However, the confinement behavior of spacelike Wilson loops suggests that the the practical measurement error threshold seats at the point where the initial state preparation is perfect.
+With arbitrary finite preparation error, the measurement errors will no longer be distinguished from Pauli errors, which results in the failure of QEC even in the limit of large code distance.
 With a finite code distance $d$, the effectiveness of the pragmatic QEC approach remains viable when the error rate associated with state preparation falls within a region $\sim 1/\log d$.
-Finally, we emphasize that a more realistic imperfect measurement model relating to Fig. \ref{fig:toric}(b) will in general has a worse performance, see the discussion of Eq. \eqref{eq:realistic}.
+Finally, we emphasize that a more realistic imperfect measurement model relating to Fig. \ref{fig:toric}(b) will in general has a worse performance.